 Think about talent differently

-To create a culture that gets the most out of all the leadership potential in your organization, ask yourself a few questions:
+To create a culture that gets the most out of all the leadership potential in your organisation, ask yourself a few questions:

 Other questions you should ask,